brightmart/slot_filling_intent_joint_model/README.md

 4.use slots middle output as a feature for intent detection to boost performance

+5. detect domain using CNN, same structure as intent detection.

-5.toy task: input a sequence of natural number, such as [5,7,2,6,8,3]. for slot filling: count label each number to 0 or 1. if sum of a number together with its previous and next number is great than a threshold(such as 14), we mark it as 1. otherwise 0. in this case, output of slot filling will be:[0,0,1,1,1,0] for intent detection, count how many number totally is marked as 1. in this case, output of intent will be:3.
+6.toy task: input a sequence of natural number, such as [5,7,2,6,8,3]. for slot filling: count label each number to 0 or 1. if sum of a number together with its previous and next number is great than a threshold(such as 14), we mark it as 1. otherwise 0. in this case, output of slot filling will be:[0,0,1,1,1,0] for intent detection, count how many number totally is marked as 1. in this case, output of intent will be:3.